BvdLind/dash-selectable/README.md

 Get started with:
 1. Install Dash and its dependencies: https://dash.plotly.com/installation
 2. pip install dash-selectable
-3. See the usage.py file in this repository for a minimal demo
+3. See [usage.py](https://github.com/BvdLind/dash-selectable/blob/master/usage.py) in this repository for a minimal demo

 ## Contributing